Sawndip/synapse/README.md

 The list of available cards and their definition may be printed by running using the flag --help or -h.

-Running the program with the option --verbose or -v will print out the debugging information when the program is ran by rerouting the Pitch::debug to std::out.

 ## 3.2.
 Input